💡 Web projects can be hard. Our solutions specialists can help!

 layouts: _layouts

-See our documentation for video overviews of Inputs and global configuration, and a full list of all the options available to you.
+See our documentation for full details on Inputs and CloudCannon configuration, and a full list of all the options available to you.

 4. Unlock intuitive editing and page building for clients and content teams